jakesower/spectragraph/docs/schema.md

 ## Basic Schema Structure

-A Data Prism schema is a JSON object that describes all resource types in your data model:
+A SpectraGraph schema is a JSON object that describes all resource types in your data model:

 ```javascript
 const schema = {